joindin/joindin-api/event_comments.md

 ## Event Comments

 Users can comment on events.
-Currently the user must be signed in before they can comment (anonymous options are likely to appear in the future).
+Currently the user must be signed in before they can comment (anonymous options may appear in the future).

 ## Event Comments Format